flanksource/docs/docs/canary-checker/docs/concepts/authentication.md

 # Authentication

-Mission Control uses the Kubernetes ValuesFrom pattern to retrieve sensitive values like usernames, password and access keys.
+Canary checker uses the Kubernetes ValuesFrom pattern to retrieve sensitive values like usernames, password and access keys.

 Whenever a field uses the `EnvVar` object type you have the option of specifying the value in 3 ways:

 ## EnvVar